Learn About AmeriCorps for Seniors

 Money Management Program

 This program assists income-eligible adults, sixty years or older, who may be at risk of losing their independence due to their failure to pay their bills on time.
 Volunteers meet with clients in their homes to assist with balancing checkbooks, paying bills, and managing money wisely.
-Certification training is required and provided for the Bill Payer and Representative Payee positions.
+Certification training is required and provided for the Bill Payer positions.

 Nutrition Program

 Adults, aged sixty or older, can receive a daily nutritious meal through two Nutrition Programs.
-Meals-on-Wheels are delivered to homebound elders who are unable to prepare a healthful meal for themselves.
+Meals-on-Wheels are delivered to elders who are unable to prepare a healthful meal for themselves.
 Volunteers are needed as Meal Packers or Meal Deliverers.
 For elders who are able to travel, nutritious meals and a social setting are available at Senior Dining Centers.
 Volunteers are needed at these sites as Servers/Greeters or as Kitchen Aides.

 Volunteer Administrative Assistant